 New York City street lights & signals 311 requests

-How many 311 requests in the street lights & signals category residents of New York City have filed since January 2021.
+Street Lights & Signals 311 requests filed in New York City since January 2021.

 Current release